jonzarecki/pre-commit-mcp/README.md

 python -m fast_precommit_mcp.server
 ```

+`watchfiles` is installed automatically so the server can monitor the repository
+for changes without any additional configuration.

 Available tools:

 - `run_precommit_tool` – Executes `pre-commit run` (optionally on specific files) and streams log lines back to the client.